 Your student may provide you with written permission to access his/her financial records by submitting the following form as provided by the USD Business Office.

 School disciplinary records are protected by FERPA and may not be disclosed without the student's consent.
 The final result of a disciplinary proceeding, however, may be disclosed.
 At the written request of the student, a student disciplinary record may be released to parents or other third party individuals who request such information.

 FERPA permits colleges and universities to inform parents of drug and alcohol policy violations committed by their students.
-The University of South Dakota personnel understand that parents are partners in responding to issues of substance abuse.
+University of South Dakota personnel understand that parents are partners in responding to issues of substance abuse.
 As a result, it is the policy of the university to notify parents or guardians in the event of an alcohol and/or drug policy violation by their student if the student is under 21 years of age.

 FERPA applies to education records and does not cover counseling or medical records.
 However, other laws and professional ethics do.
 In general, professionals working in the medical and counseling fields will not release student information except in emergency situations.